ReAnimatedMando/HTML_CSS_Notes/HTML_CSS.md

 *	When picking background and foreground colors, it is imperative that you ensure that there is enough contrast for the text to be legible.
 A high contrast makes it easier for users to see text.
 For long spans of text, medium contrast can help with readability.
 *	Opacity – a value given to a color with a number between 0.0 and 1.0, translating to 0%-100% opacity. i.e. background color: rgba(0,0,0,0.5), here the a is the opacity.
 *	Hue, saturation, and lightness are also features you can apply to your css. i.e. background color: #c8c8c8; background color: hsla(0,100%,100%,0.5).
 Once again, the a in this code represents the a as being opacity.

+## Text

+*	Properties that control the appearance of text can be split into two groups.
+    -	Those that directly affect the font and its appearance.
+    -	Those that would have the same effect on text no matter what font you were using, including color and spacing between words and letters.
+*	Typeface terms:
+    -	Serif – fonts have extra details on the ends of the main strokes of letters.
+    -	Sans-serif - fonts have straight ends to letters and are a much cleaner design.
+    -	Monospace – Every letter is the same width.
+They align nicely and are used commonly in code.
+    -	Weight – Font weight not only adds emphasis but can also affect the amount of white space and contrast on a page.
+    -	Style – Italic fonts have a cursive aspect and Oblique fonts take the normal style and put it at an angle.
+    -	Stretch – In condensed versions of the font, letters are thinner and closer together.
+In expanded versions they are thicker and further apart.
+*	When choosing a typeface/font, it is important to understand that the browser will usually only display it if it’s installed on that user’s computer.
+So, sites often use a small set of typefaces that are installed on most computers.
+More than one can be specified in your code to act as backups.
+This is known as a font-family as is typed in HTML like font-family: Georgia, Times, Serif;
+*	Font type scales are as follows:
+    -	Pixels – best way to size your text.
+Pixels are relative to the resolution of the screen, so the same type size will look larger on a higher resolution screen.
+    -	Percentages – Default text size of a browser is 16.
+Using percentages of this amount gives you relatively larger and smaller text size.
+    -	Ems – Similar to percentages.
+*	Font-family limits you to the fonts available on users’ computers. @font-face allows you to use a font even if it is not installed on users’ computers.
+It does this by allowing you to specify a path to a copy of the font which will be downloaded to the user’s computer, so it is important that the font licensing allows it to be used in this way.
+*	Text-transform – Used to change the case of text giving it one of three values.
+    -	Uppercase – text-transform: uppercase;
+    -	Lowercase
+    -	Capitalize
+*	Text-decoration – allows you to specify the following values.
+    -	None – removes any already applied
+    -	Underline
+    -	Overline
+    -	Line-through
+    -	Blink – animates text to make it flash on and off.
+*	Line-height – leading is a term for vertical space between lines of text.
+It is measured from the bottom of the descender on one line to the top of the ascender on the next line.
+    -	Descender – part of a letter that drops below the baseline.
+    -	ascender – highest point of a letter.
+*	Letter-spacing, word-spacing – kerning is the term for the space between each letter.
+Word spacing and letter spacing, and line height should be measured in em.
+*	Text-align – allows control of alignment of text.
+    -	Left
+    -	Right
+    -	Center
+    -	Justify – every line in a paragraph, except the last line, should be set to take up the full width of the containing box.
+*	Vertical-align – aligns relative to an image or box.
+    -	Baseline
+    -	Sub
+    -	Super
+    -	Top
+    -	Middle
+    -	Bottom
+*	Text-indent – allows you to indent the first line of text within an element.
+*	Text-shadow – used to create a dropshadow.
+    -	Requires 3 lengths and a color as a value. i.e. 2px 2px 7px #111111.
+First length is how far to the left or right the shadow falls.
+Second length is distance top or bottom shadow should fall.
+Third length is optional and controls blur.
+Fourth is the color of the drop shadow.
+    -	:first-letter, :first-line – can be used to add values to selected elements such as weight, style, size.
+*	:link, :visited – browsers tend to show links in blue with an underline by default, and they will change colors of the links that have been visited.
+    -	:link – allows you to set styles for links.
+    -	:visited – allows you to set styles for links that have been clicked on.
+*	:hover, :active, :focus – pseudo classes that allow you to change the appearance of elements when a user is interacting with them.
+    -	:hover – Styles links and buttons when a user is hovering over them with a cursor.
+    -	:active - Styles links and buttons when a user clicks on them to make them feel more interactive.
+    -	:focus – Focus occurs when a browser discovers that you are ready to interact, i.e. when your cursor is in a form input ready to accept typing.
+        *	Pseudo-classes should appear in this order.
+            -	:link, :visited, :hover, :focus, :active
+*	Attribute Selectors:
+    -	Pclass] – targets any p> element with an attribute called class.
+    -	Pclass=”dog”] – targets any p> element with an attribute called class whose value is dog.
+    -	Pclass~=”dog”] – targets p> element with an attribute called class whose value is a list of space-separated words, one of which is dog.
+    -	Pattr^”d”] – targets any p> element with an attribute whose value begins with the letter “d”.
+    -	[attr*”do”] – targets any p> element with an attribute whose value contains the letters “do”.
+    -	Pattr$”g”] – targets any p> element with an attribute whose value ends with the letter “g”.

+##